Bachelors of Economics / Arts

 Overview

-Combine specialised economics training with study in a wide range of arts disciplines in this dual degree program.
+Combine specialised economics training with study in a wide range of arts disciplines in this dual degree.

 When you graduate, you'll be in high demand.
-Being an arts graduate sets you apart and makes you a desirable job candidate, and an economics degree can lead to a role as an analyst, adviser, consultant or researcher in a huge range of industries.
+Being an arts graduate sets you apart, while your economics degree can lead to a role as an analyst, adviser, consultant or researcher in a diverse range of industries.

-When this program is studied at a standard load of four courses per semester, the final semester will comprise part-time study of only two courses.
-Students may decide to overload in previous semesters or undertake study in a summer semester to reduce the total duration of the program.
+When this program is studied at a standard load of 4 courses per semester, the final semester will comprise part-time study of only 2 courses.
+You may decide to overload in your initial semesters or complete a summer semester to reduce the total duration of the program.

 Program highlights